Mike Turk

-Mike Turk is an American football coach and former player.
-He is the head football coach at Huntingdon College in Montgomery, Alabama, a position he has held since 2004.
+Mike Turk is an American college football coach and former player.
+He is the head football coach for Huntingdon College, a position he has held since 2004.
 From 2003 to 2019, he was also the athletic director at Huntingdon.
 As a college football player, he was a quarterback for two NCAA Division II Football Championship-winning teams at Troy State University—now known as Troy University—in Troy, Alabama, in 1984 and 1987.